matthew-brett/pydagogue/installing_scripts.rst

 How to know the install-time python for a binary installer?
 ===========================================================

-If we hook into the distutils install phase (not the ``easy_install`` phase), this is run *when we build the binary egg*.
-That means, that the only python we know about, during the distutils install phase, is the python with which we build the egg.
-However, the python called within ``easy_install`` on the user's computer, may well be at a different path, or be in a virtualenv.
+If we hook into the distutils install-scripts phase (not the ``easy_install`` phase), we saw above that this is run *when we build the binary egg*.
+That means, that the only python we know about, during the distutils install-scripts phase, is the python with which we build the egg.
+However, the python called within ``easy_install`` on the user's computer, may well be at a different path, or in a virtualenv.
 So we can't know, at the distutils install phase, what the eventual python path will be.
 There is `no way
 <http://stackoverflow.com/questions/250038/how-can-i-add-post-install-scripts-to-easy-install-setuptools-distutils>`_
 of making a post-install hook for the ``easy_install`` phase on the egg file in particular.
 However, we can rely on the shebang line of the script being set